 Money held with AJ Bell is also protected by the Financial Services Compensation Scheme (FCSC).
 Which means if something should happen to AJ Bell (highly unlikely), such as going out of business, you’ll get up to £85,000 back.

 It’s won a lot of awards too – and quite a few over the last few years.
 Mostly notably, ‘Recommended provider’ for investment platforms, by Which?
-In 2022.
+Every year, from 2019 to 2023.
 Good work!